zebity/onvif-relay/README.md

 NOTE 2: You can generate code with javax or jakarta inclusions
-- To change between Java EE (import javax.PKG) or Jakarta EE (import jakarta.PKG) requires editing of Maven pom.xml properties
+- To change between Java EE (import javax.PKG) or Jakarta EE (import jakarta.PKG) requires editing of Maven pom.xml properties (now by selecting the jax or jak tree)
-- As WSDL patching is slightly differnt for jax / jak specify patch variant is via input into get-patch (as above): files.jax.txt | files.jak.txt
+- As WSDL patching is slightly differnt for jax / jak specifing the patch variant is via input into get-patch (as above): files.jax.txt | files.jak.txt

 NOTE 3: There is no ONVIF WSDL/XSD or generated Java code in this repository.
 Rather this repository holds the tools to generate this as part of the build process.
 So if you want to "see" the code then run the generation process.